EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Application Procedure: In any fiscal year in which funds are available for new awards, the Department of Education publishes a notice in the Federal Register inviting applications and establishing a deadline date.
-An application package is available from the Office of Higher Education Programs.
-Copies are available on the web page and will also be mailed upon request.
-This program is subject to the provisions of OMB Circular No. A-110.
+Application Procedure: This program is excluded from coverage under OMB Circular No. A-102.
+OMB Circular No. A-110 applies to this program.
+In any fiscal year in which funds are available for new awards, the Department of Education publishes a notice in the Federal Register inviting applications and establishing a deadline date.

 Award Procedure: Peer review panels composed of representatives from public and private higher education, State and local educational agencies with expertise in teacher education are designated to review applications.